mbarzegary/mbarzegary/README.md

 Hello there!
-My name is [Mojtaba Barzegari](http://mbarzegary.github.io/), and I'm a PostDoc researcher at Technical University of Eindhoven (TU/e), the Netherlands, doing research on scientific computing, high-performance computing, and computational chemical engineering.
+My name is [Mojtaba Barzegari](http://mbarzegary.github.io/), and I'm a PostDoc researcher at the Eindhoven University of Technology (TU/e), the Netherlands, doing research on scientific computing, high-performance computing, and computational chemical engineering.

 -----